 Battle-shock Tests: 2D6 roll required by each unit in your army that is Below Half-strength in your Command phase (Core Rules, page 11).
 If the result is less than the unit's Leadership characteristic, then until the start of your next Command phase, that unit is Battle-shocked.
+Note that this is true even if that unit is subsequently destroyed, which can determine whether or not you can target that unit with a Stratagem.
 Some rules require a unit to take a Battle-shock test during a phase other than the Command phase, and even when not Below Half-strength.
 Units that are already Battle-shocked must still take another Battle-shock test in such cases, in case the result triggers any additional effects, but passing or failing that test does not change that unit's Battle-shocked status (i.e. a pass will not result in that unit no longer being Battle-shocked, and a failure will not result in that unit being Battle-shocked for any longer duration).
+In the Battle-shock step of the Command phase, if for any reason a unit is forced to take a Battle-shock test for being below its Starting Strength, unless otherwise stated, that unit does not also have to take a Battle-shock test for being Below Half-strength.
 Regardless of when a unit from your army becomes Battle-shocked, it remains so only until the start of your next Command phase.
+Destroyed units do not have to take Battleshock tests, and abilities cannot make a destroyed unit take a Battle-shock test.